 The Portfolio Management Division manages the Low Income Housing Tax Credit allocations including compliance requirements and other activities; it will also compile the DHCD expenditures to identify loans and grants created by the expenditures.
 The unit will complete and maintain an inventory of assets created by the DHCD expenditures from the Housing Production Trust Fund, CDBG funds, HOME funds, and other DHCD funds.
 The Unit will also be responsible for monitoring the recipients of the loans and grants for compliance with the terms and conditions of the transactions.

-Objective category Outcome category e e ☑ Decent Housing □ Economic Opportunity ☑ Affordability □ Sustainability
+Objective category□ Suitable Living Environment☑ Decent Housing□ Economic OpportunityOutcome category□ Availability/Accessibility☑ Affordability□ Sustainability

 DHCD - 1800 Martin Luther King, Jr. Avenue, SE, Washington, DC